lazyMonk1010/learning/SolidPrinciples.md

 | **Interface Segregation** | Many specific interfaces > one general interface | Classes only implement what they need |
 | **Dependency Inversion** | Depend on abstractions, not concretions | Flexible and testable code |

+---

+## Short Interview Prep Questions Set

+### Easy Level
+- What does SOLID stand for?
+- Which SOLID principle focuses on giving a class only one responsibility?
+- Which principle says software entities should be open for extension but closed for modification?
+- Which principle encourages depending on abstractions instead of concrete classes?
+- Which principle helps reduce large, “fat” interfaces?

+### Medium Level

+- A class handles user authentication, logging, and sending emails.
+Which SOLID principle is violated ?
+- A payment system uses many if-else statements to handle CreditCard, UPI, and Wallet payments.
+Which principle is likely violated?
+How could you improve it?
+- A subclass overrides a method and throws NotImplementedException because it doesn’t need that behavior.
+Which principle does this violate?
+- A class is forced to implement interface methods it never uses.
+Which principle is violated?
+Why does Dependency Inversion make unit testing easier?

+### Hard Level (Scenario-Based)

+- You are designing a notification system that supports Email, SMS, and Push notifications.
+Which SOLID principles would you apply?
+How?
+- A ReportService generates reports and also saves them to a database.
+Identify the violation Suggest a better design
+- You are building a system where new discount types are added frequently.
+How would you design it using SOLID?
+- A base Bird class has a Fly() method, but a Penguin subclass cannot fly.
+Which principle is violated?
+How would you redesign it?
+- A large interface IWorker has methods for Code(), Test(), Deploy(), and ManageTeam().
+Different roles only use some of these.
+Which principle is violated?
+What’s the fix?